math-comp/odd-order/README.md

 # The Odd Order Theorem
-The repository contains a [mechanization](https://hal.archives-ouvertes.fr/hal-00816699/) of the [Odd Order Theorem](https://en.wikipedia.org/wiki/Feit%E2%80%93Thompson_theorem) (Feit - Thompson, 1963), a landmark result of finite group theory, which utilizes the library extensively.
+The repository contains a [mechanization](https://hal.archives-ouvertes.fr/hal-00816699/) of the [Odd Order Theorem](https://en.wikipedia.org/wiki/Feit%E2%80%93Thompson_theorem) (Feit - Thompson, 1963), a landmark result of finite group theory.

-The formal proof is based on the [Mathematical Components](https://github.com/math-comp/math-comp) libraries for the Coq proof assistant.
+The formal proof is based on the [Mathematical Components](https://github.com/math-comp/math-comp) library for the [Coq](https://coq.inria.fr) proof assistant.

 ## Installation